Parsa-Sedigh/go-sawler-microservices/pamphlets/section-3.md

       - ./db-data/postgres/:/var/lib/postgresql/data/
 ```

 There is a problem with version 14.0, which I'll tell you about later on in the course.
+There's a cryptocurrency malware associated with it that is used
+to mine crypto.
+So update that image to a newer version and don't use that postgres version.

 ## 21-5.
 Updating our docker-compose.yml for Postgres and the Authentication service
 When we set up ports for postgres service in docker-compose, it allows us to connect using our services within docker and